rauc/rauc/docs/reference.rst

   information provided by the bundle creation environment.
 This can help to determine the date and origin of the built bundle.

+**[bundle] section**

+``format``
+  Either ``plain`` (default) or ``verity``.
+  This selects the :ref:`format<sec_ref_formats>` use when wrapping the payload during bundle creation.

+.. _verity-metadata:

+``verity-hash``
+  The dm-verity root hash over the bundle payload in hexadecimal.
+  RAUC determines this value automatically, so it should be left unspecified when preparing a manifest for bundle creation.

+``verity-salt``
+  The dm-verity salt over the bundle payload in hexadecimal.
+  RAUC determines this value automatically, so it should be left unspecified when preparing a manifest for bundle creation.

+``verity-size``
+  The size of the dm-verity hash tree.
+  RAUC determines this value automatically, so it should be left unspecified when preparing a manifest for bundle creation.

 **[hooks] section**